 Tinnitus relief remedies

 - There are some behavioral and cognitive therapies that have been successful in treating tinnitus.
-Seeking out a multidisciplinary program at a tinnitus center may improve chances of successful treatment.
+Seeking out a multidisciplinary program at a tinnitus center may improve the chances of successful treatment.
 The types of therapies include tinnitus retraining therapy, masking, and behavioral therapy.

 Depression is often associated with tinnitus, and antidepressant medications have worked in some instances to decrease the intensity or resolve the noise altogether.